The Force is with Cristal Beer

-The Force is with Cristal Beer (La Fuerza está con Cerveza Cristal) is a series of television commercials made for Cristal (owned by Compañía de las Cervecerías Unidas (CCU)), broadcast in Chile in December 2003 during broadcasts of the original Star Wars trilogy films on Canal 13.
+The Force is with Cristal Beer (La Fuerza está con Cerveza Cristal) is a series of television commercials made for Cerveza Cristal (owned by Compañía de las Cervecerías Unidas (CCU)), broadcast in Chile in December 2003 during broadcasts of the original Star Wars trilogy films on Canal 13.

 Synopsis

 The commercials, which were separated from the broadcast of the film by only a black frame, were inserted in such a way that they appeared to be continuations of scenes from the film.
 For example, in a scene from Star Wars: Episode IV – A New Hope, Obi-Wan Kenobi gets up from his seat to open a chest, which is followed by the commercial where a hand (dressed similar to Obi-Wan's) opens an ice chest containing bottles of Cristal beer.
 The brand's characteristic jingle then plays and its logo appears on the screen, before cutting to the next set of ads during the commercial break.

 In other commercials aired during these broadcasts, Luke Skywalker in The Empire Strikes Back can be seen in a scene reaching for his lightsaber, but instead grabs a can of Cristal beer, or Palpatine in Return of the Jedi using The Force to levitate a can into his hand.

 The series of commercials was made for CCU by the advertising agencies OMD Chile and Efex.
 Felipe Wielandt, brand manager who supervised the project, noted that the campaign sought to "reach consumers that are becoming increasingly aloof".